“Several Lovely Touches”

 For birdwatchers the area is ideal with the recently refurbished RSPB Discovery Centre at Fairhaven Lake perfectly placed at the Ribble estuary the most important single river estuary in the UK.

 With the Spring migration you can see godwits, dunlins and plovers.
 In the Summer redshanks and shelducks who have not left to breed can be seen.

 Autumn, possibly the estuary’s busiest time with tufted ducks and pochards and occasional birds of prey such as the sparrow hawk taking advantage of returning flocks of waders.
 Then on the high tides of Winter pintails and curlews calling.

 Whichever season you visit there’s always active birds and other wildlife to be seen.

 Activities & Fun

-Many visitors to the area are attracted to stroll around the very popular salt water Fairhaven Lake positioned directly on the coast next to Granny’s Bay.
+Many visitors to the area are attracted to stroll around the very popular salt water Fairhaven Lake positioned directly on the coast next to the newly refurbished Granny’s Bay.

-The area provides a variety of recreational facilities to suit all ages including for hire motor & rowing boats, crazy golf, tennis, bowling green’s, tennis courts (grass & hard standing) and for free children’s play areas and a skate and BMX park.
+The area provides a variety of recreational facilities to suit all ages including for a small fee: Adventure Golf, boats, tennis, bowling green’s, tennis courts (grass & hard standing) and For Free: new children’s Pirate play area, a new Adventure Playground, Skate and BMX park.